Write your message

 Department of clinical psychology, Science and Research Branch, Islamic Azad University, Tehran, Iran. , monir_esfahan@gmail.com

-Aims: The present study aimed to predict rumination based on executive functions, emotional intelligence and happiness.
+Aims: The present study aimed to predict rumination based on executive functions, emotional intelligence, and happiness in married women.

 Type of Study: Research | Subject: Special